Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception

-This formulation casts the alignment task as a many-to-one classification problem, where the number of classes equals the number of $|\mathcal{R}|$, and each centerline acts as an input sample.
+This formulation casts the alignment task as a multi-to-one classification problem, where the number of classes equals the number of $|\mathcal{R}|$, and each centerline acts as an input sample.
 The goal is to maximize classification accuracy while preserving topological consistency between SD and OP maps.
 After we form this association, any path on the SD map allows us to locate all matching paths on the OP map through a single topological sorting.